skatejs/skatejs/README.md

 Let's define some terms used in these docs:

-- v0 - the original Blink implementation of web components - when the spec was still contentious.
-- v1 - the non-contentious - modern-day - specs.
-- polyfill, polyfilled, polyfill-land - not v0 or v1; no native custom element support at all.
+- polyfill, polyfilled, polyfill-land - no native web component support.
 - upgrade, upgraded, upgrading - when an element is initialised as a custom element.